 What are Plants?

 Plant kingdom classification has changed a number of times over the years.
 For instance, blue-green algae were once considered to be part of the plant kingdom, but today, they are classified under Kingdom Eubacteria.
-Similarly, lichen was once considered a plant, however, they are composite organisms.
+Similarly, lichen was once considered a plant; however, they are composite organisms.
 In other words, lichens are comprised of two individual organisms – a fungus and a plant.
-Hence, they cannot be classified under one single kingdom.
+Historically, organisms that could not be classified under animals were grouped under plants.

 Prominent Kingdom Plantae examples: